A quick guide to the coronavirus variants that have been top-of-mind.

 Can vaccination prevent it?
 South Africa stopped offering the AstraZeneca-Oxford vaccine (which is not available in the U.S.) early in 2021 after clinical trials showed it did not provide strong protection against mild and moderate disease from the Beta variant.
 Pfizer-BioNTech, Moderna, and Johnson & Johnson also reported less protection against Beta.

 Alpha (B.1.1.7) was the first of the highly publicized variants.
 Alpha first appeared in Great Britain in November 2020 and infections surged in December of that year.
 It soon surfaced around the world and became the dominant variant in the U.S., where the CDC classified it as a variant of concern.
 Then, Alpha faded away with the rise of the more aggressive Delta variant.

-Severity: Studies have suggested the B.1.1.7 lineage is more likely to land infected people in the hospital and is deadlier than the original virus.
+Severity: Studies have suggested the B.1.1.7 lineage was more likely to land infected people in the hospital and was deadlier than the original virus.

 Can vaccinations prevent it?
-Pfizer, Moderna, and Johnson & Johnson have said their vaccines are effective in preventing severe disease and hospitalization in Alpha cases.
+Pfizer, Moderna, and Johnson & Johnson all said their vaccines were effective in preventing severe disease and hospitalization in Alpha cases.